 Paper flowers are big.
 REALLY big, if you're talking with Tiffanie Turner.
 The artist, author and workshop instructor has captured the attention of museums and galleries, and the hearts of thousands of Instagram fans, with her extraordinary larger-than-life paper blooms.
 We took a few minutes to learn more about the mind behind those perfect (and sometimes not-so-perfect) petals.

-“Stop the Machines,” “The Time Has Come,” “City-Wide Stickball Champs” — browse through Jon Contino’s portfolio and these are the sayings that jump out of his award-winning art.
+“Stop the Machines.”
+“The Time Has Come.”
+“City-Wide Stickball Champs.”
+Browse through Jon Contino’s portfolio and these are the sayings that jump out of his award-winning art.
 He pairs these bold words with gritty hand-lettering and genius illustration to create a graphic style that’s straight out of his New York City roots.
-And the big guns have taken note: Clothing, corporate logos, movie posters, book covers, and branding now all bear his signature look.
-We caught up with the artist on the eve of his upcoming book release Brand by Hand, to find out more about his style, life as a dad and what inspires his creativity the most.
+And the big guys have taken note: Clothing, corporate logos, movie posters, book covers and branding now all bear his signature look.
+We caught up with the artist on the eve of his upcoming book release, Brand by Hand, to find out more about his style, life as a dad and what inspires his creativity the most.